Misal Pav Recipe

 • ½ tbsp. stone flower

-2. Roast all of them for 2 minutes or so until slightly fragrant.
-Then add 1 teaspoon cumin seeds
+3. Roast all of them for 2 minutes or so until slightly fragrant.
+Then add 1 teaspoon cumin seeds and 1 teaspoon fennel seeds.
+Roast them slightly until they begin to smell good, not too long

-5. Set these aside to cool and Add 1 tbsp oil to the same pan.
-Heat it and saute the onion slices on a medium heat until golden brown and not burnt.
-Ensure you slice 1 medium onion thin and even so they fry easily and well.
+5. Add 3 to 4 garlic cloves (5 grams).
+Toast them until they turn little dry & warm.
+Ensure you don’t burn any of the spices and the flame is low throughout.
+Set these aside to cool.
+Slice 1 medium red onion thin and evenly, so they fry easily and well.
+Add 1 tbsp oil to the same pan.
+Heat it and saute the onion slices on a medium heat until golden brown and not burnt, about 10 to 12 mins.
 I went the easier way and dehydrated them in the air fryer until crisp, adjusting between high and low settings.

 6. When all of these cool, grind the spices (not onions and garlic) in intervals of 30 to 40 seconds.
 Also add the following while you grind